Interview Guide Apr 17

 - Good understanding of processes involved in pre and post-sales cycles and ability to translate that into clear business narratives.

 - Work across multiple virtual teams with differing timelines and objectives.

 - Define milestones, success criteria, manage dependencies and deliver iteratively.

 - Develop and own communication plans to effectively and proactively communicate program status, issues and risks to stakeholders.

 - Manage stakeholder expectations across the organization.

-- Bachelor’s or Master’s degree in Computer Science or related field.
+- Bachelor’s or Master’s degree in Computer Science or a related field.

-- 6+ years of experience delivering, implementing technical products and projects in a highly technical environment.
+- 6+ years of experience delivering, and implementing technical products and projects in a highly technical environment.

 - Excellent organizational, verbal and written communication skills.